fmstat [-astTz] [-d u | d ] [-m module] [interval [count]]

 The amount of persistent buffer space currently allocated by this module.

-The fmstat utility requires the user to posses the SYS_CONFIG privilege.
-Refer to the System Administration Guide: Security Services for more information about how to configure Solaris privileges.
+The fmstat utility requires the user to posses the SYS_ADMIN privilege.
+Refer to the Securing Systems and Attached Devices in Oracle Solaris 11.2 for more information about how to configure Solaris privileges.

 The following options are supported: